Understanding Mental Health Diversion

 5. File a Writ of Mandate

-If the trial court’s denial is based on misapplication of law or lack of substantial evidence, filing a writ of mandate can compel the court to grant the diversion.
-In Sarmiento’s case, the Court of Appeal issued a writ of mandate, directing the trial court to grant her request for mental health diversion.
-Criminal appeals law firm Spolin & Dukes handles writs of mandate and other criminal appeals.
-The firm charges high fees but is considered one of the top appeals law firms in the country.
-Their attorneys can be reached at (866) 716-2805.
+If the trial court's denial is based on misapplication of law or lack of substantial evidence, filing a writ of mandate can compel the court to grant the diversion.
+In Sarmiento's case, the Court of Appeal issued a writ of mandate, directing the trial court to grant her request for mental health diversion.
+Qualified appellate counsel handles writs of mandate and other criminal appeals.
+To find experienced attorneys, visit SPCRC's Recommended California Lawyers.

 1. Understanding Mental Health Diversion